IcemanChanX/Algorithms1/README.md

 Algorithms1
 ===========
-Variety of algorithms implemented in Node.js.
+Variety of algorithms and datastructures implemented in Node.js.